 Capital One Shopping Rewards

 Let me start by saying that there are a ton of travel-related retailers through Capital One Shopping (and via the browser extension).
-In fact, you could earn 6% back if you booked an activity through Viator—via Capital One Shopping—right now.
+In fact, we’ve seen deals where you could earn upwards of 6% back if you booked an activity through various travel sites, like this one—via Capital One Shopping—right now.

 Just know that deals come and go.
 So if you find something today, it may not be there next week, or even tomorrow.

-As you saw with Viator, there are many great travel-related retailers on Capital One Shopping, but there are even more non-travel-related ones!
+As you saw with the travel site above, there are many great travel-related retailers on Capital One Shopping, but there are even more non-travel-related ones!

 It’s a fantastic tool and truly makes this money-saving hack effortless.
 Remember, it’s completely free and the browser extension is just a simple, one-click download to install.